phreaknik/coldnoise.net/content/posts/c-macro-patterns/index.md

 ```

 For example, in the snsr288x ADC config, we define up to 4 channels.
 The
-range-size macro can then be used to help validate challen selection later:
+range-size macro can then be used to help validate channel selection later:
 ```rust
 typedef enum
 {